-The GDPR: Its Impact on Brands and Benefits to Consumers
+2021 Update on GDPR and Its Impact on Brands and Consumers

-Online activities generate data that can be collected, stored, and shared.
-Shopping online, interacting with social media, installing mobile apps – all these actions leave a trail of data.
-Depending on the consumer’s location, these practices have remained largely unregulated – until now.
+Almost every online activity generates data that can be collected, stored, and shared.
+Shopping online, interacting with social media, installing mobile apps – all these actions leave a trail of data used to identify people.

 - They must be able to access their personal data, know what is being collected and used by companies, and why.